EtherNet/IP Communication

 Command trigger (Boolean)

-Mech-MSR reads the command code and command parameters only when the command trigger signal changes from 0 to 1 (rising edge).
-After Mech-MSR returns the Trigger Acknowledge signal, the command trigger signal can be set to 0.
+When the command trigger signal changes from 0 to 1 (a rising edge is detected), Mech-MSR reads command codes and command parameters.
+When Mech-MSR returns the trigger acknowledge signal, the command trigger signal can be set to 0.

 0.2